Information and Advisory Service

 Freda’s and Hal’s story – Living independently at home in their 90s

-Freda’s and Hal’s story takes us into the lives of the married 97-year-olds who continue to live independently in their own home and get out and about in the community.
-See how they live life the way they want to with a range of different assistive equipment.
+Freda’s and Hal’s story takes us into the lives of the married 97-year-olds who were able to live independently in their own home and get out and about in the community until, sadly, Freda passed away in May 2017.
+See how they lived life the way they wanted to with a range of different assistive equipment.

 Paul’s story – Getting the most out of life with assistive equipment